 What to Do in Orléans in 2 or 3 Days: Our Complete Guide to a City Break

-If you're planning to explore the region, the Rémi Discovery Pass can be an excellent option.
-It allows unlimited travel for 2 or 3 days on the trains and coaches of the Rémi network in Centre-Val de Loire (excluding Île-de-France).
+If you're planning to explore the region, the Rémi Discovery Pass might be a great option.
+It allows you to travel unlimited access for 2 or 3 days, starting from €45 and for groups of up to 5 people, on trains and buses in the Rémi network in the Centre-Val de Loire region (excluding Île-de-France).

-Visit Rémi Pack allows you to benefit from :
+The Rémi Package allows you to enjoy:

 You can also explore other cities in France: